socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 <!--Alternate names or candidate names) can be listed as "Also known as " here.-->

 ### Motivation (Addressed Information Need)
-How can logical design building blocks be described on an intermediate level of detail and refinement?
+*How can logical design building blocks be described on an intermediate level of detail and refinement?*

 A notation that is well suited for *candidate* component modeling is the *CRC Card* format.
-CRC stands for Components, Responsibilities, Collaborators (CRC) here.
-It finds a balance between being precise and being consumable; code interfaces would be too detailed, boxes-and-arrows diagrams to abstract.
+CRC stands for Components, Responsibilities, Collaborators (CRC) here; you also find Classes or Candidates as the meaning of the first 'C'.
+CRC cards finds a balance between being precise and being consumable; code interfaces would be too detailed, boxes-and-arrows diagrams to abstract.

 ### Usage (Produced and Consumed When)